Duplums/academic-webpage/content/publication/louiset-ucsl-2021/index.md

 publishDate: '2024-12-29T17:27:10.736454Z'
 publication_types:
 - paper-conference
-publication: '*Machine Learning and Knowledge Discovery in Databases.
-Research Track*'
+publication: '*Machine Learning and Knowledge Discovery in Databases -- ECML PKDD 2021*'
 doi: 10.1007/978-3-030-86486-6_46
 abstract: Subtype Discovery consists in finding interpretable and consistent sub-parts of a dataset, which are also relevant to a certain supervised task.
 From a mathematical